 After listening to a few homeschool podcasts, and seeing my friend Stacy diving into it with her kids, I knew I had to make an effort.
 But, what should we pick?
 Well, I had a lightbulb moment about that.

-Make your read aloud list out of books you already have.
+Make your read aloud list from books you already have.

 Our list is for our 11 year old son, 6 year old daughter, and 2 year old toddler boy.
 I wanted a variety of books that all 3 would enjoy in some way, shape or form.

 Yes, some of these my older son has read on his own, and some I have read on my own, but we’ve never read them together.
 That’s what this is all about, right?